-As part of this effort, I founded the Tundra Trait Team, which now consists of nearly 100 members and a database of more than 80,000 plant trait observations.
+As part of this effort, I founded the Tundra Trait Team, which now consists of more than 100 members and a database of nearly 92,000 plant trait observations.
 The database will be publicly available (see forthcoming data paper in Global Ecology and Biogeography – currently in press).
 If you are interested in joining the team or finding out more about the TTT database, please get in touch!

 Phenological responses to warming

 The timing of flowering and other life events is widely expected to advance as temperatures warm.
 This pattern has frequently been demonstrated in temperate ecosystems as well as at some Arctic sites.
 We investigated the phenological responses of Arctic plants to 21 years of both experimental and natural warming at Alexandra Fiord on Ellesmere Island.
 These experiments were set up in 1992 as part of the ITEX (International Tundra EXperiment) program, and the timing of flowering and seed maturation has been recorded for several species in nearly every year since then.

 Interestingly, while experimental warming led to the expected advance in flowering and seed maturation, flowering in the control plots did not advance over time, despite nearly 1.5 °C of warming over the 21 years of the study.
-This unexpected results was due, in part, to a concurrent delay in snowmelt, likely as a result of increasing winter snowfall.
+This unexpected result was due, in part, to a concurrent delay in snowmelt, likely as a result of increasing winter snowfall.
 The study was published in Global Change Biology and can be accessed here.